anotak/MarvelEditTool/README.md

 # MarvelEditTool

 # Download
-Automated builds of the latest version of the tool are now availible on the [Releases Page](https://github.com/darKaz3/MarvelEditTool/releases)
+Automated builds of the latest version of the tool are now available on the [Releases Page](https://github.com/darKaz3/MarvelEditTool/releases)